 This section provides a summary of the life and AD&D insurance coverage available to eligible employees and their Dependents.
-If you have any questions about the information in this section, contact the Oncor HR Service Center.
+If you have any questions about the information in this section, contact the Oncor Benefits Center.

 Coverage for a newly hired eligible part-time employee is based on 20 hours of work each week.
-Your annual base pay is calculated by multiplying your hourly rate of earnings by 1,040 hours.
+For hourly employees, your annual base pay is calculated by multiplying your hourly rate of earnings by 1,040 hours.
 If your annual base pay changes during the year, your costs for life insurance will not change until the next Annual Enrollment period.